 Chameleon positioned itself as a great Appcues alternative for several reasons:

-- You have more in-app and UI elements to choose from – as mentioned, Chameleon has the most number of different UI elements you can use to build your user onboarding flows – like Chameleon launchers for example.
+- You have more in-app and UI elements to choose from – As we mentioned, Chameleon has the biggest number of different UI elements which you can use to build your user onboarding flows.
+Their launchers are a great example.

-- Chameleon supports employee onboarding – If you are looking for the tool that supports both user and employee onboarding, Chameleon can be the great fit for you.
+- Chameleon supports employee onboarding – If you are looking for a tool that supports both user and employee onboarding, Chameleon is a great fit for you.

-- In-depth personalization and segmentation – Chameleon is the tool that offers you variety of options for personalization and user segmentation.
-You can either create in-app user segments or, you can import different data through integrations (like Intercom for example).
+- In-depth personalization and user behavior segmentation – Chameleon offers you a variety of options for personalization and user behavior segmentation.
+You can either create in-app user segments or you can import different data through integrations (like Intercom for example).

-Chameleon’s pricing is different from both Appcues and Userpilot.
-It has two main packages, and the price of both of them is based on the number of monthly active users.
+Chameleon’s pricing has two main packages plus the custom enterprise plan.
+The price of both of them is based on the number of monthly active users.

 As you can see, in the basic package, you can create unlimited guides, but only one launcher.
 Your user onboarding will be branded with Chameleon’s logo, and you will only get the Help Center support.

-In the standard package, you have access to almost all features like you have in the Appcues’s and Userpilot’s only package.
+In the standard package, you have access to almost all features.

-In any case, just like we did for Appcues and Userpilot, here is the Chameleon’s pricing info for the certain number of monthly active users:
+In any case, just like we did for Appcues and Userpilot, here is Chameleon’s pricing info for a number of monthly active users: